AaronFR/Thinker/README.md

  roles as required to complete its given
 - Flexible and useful memory and configuration system: The system learns the users preferences *once* and can continually refer to them or any appropriate internal or external reference material as required.
-- Hallucination avoidance/minimisation through pre- and post-process analysis, feeding the system the approprite reference material to keep it grounded in reality.
+- Hallucination avoidance/minimisation through pre- and post-process analysis, feeding the system the appropriate reference material to keep it grounded in reality.
 - Scheduling: Enabling the scheduling and running of workflows/generated code at specific user defined intervals